88Natalia88/project_portfolio/README.md

 ​
 ## Description
 ​
-This site project for the possibility of promoting your brand ​
+This site is a project to create your brand from scratch and promote it ​
 ​
 ## Technology stack